grshane/joeyspaw/README.md

-# My Project
+# Joey's P.A.W.

-A brief description of My Project.
+A brief description of Joey's P.A.W. for Beyond Spots and Dots

 ## Getting Started